Kjbryant44/SimplyVegan/README.md

 - Click on a recipe to view details
 - Add recipes to your favorites list
 - View and manage your favorites in the Favorites section

+## Docker Configuration
+This project includes a `docker-compose.yml` file for easy containerization and deployment.
+The file defines services for the frontend, backend, and MongoDB database.
+To use Docker for development or deployment, refer to the "Using Docker" section in the setup instructions above.